ivanndennis-analyst/public-run-coach/README.md

 ## What It Does

-Every time Ivan finishes a run, the system automatically:
+Every time a user finishes a run, the system automatically:

 1. Receives the activity from Strava via webhook
 2. Fetches the full HR stream and calculates time in each training zone